developerjayuk/developerjayuk/README.md

 One of my absolute passions in life is learning and as such I've worked with a tonne of different technologies in the past and continue to spend atleast 1-2 hours expanding my web development knowledge everyday.

-The areas of real focus as of Jan 2021 for myself are: (these will change as time goes on)
+The areas of real focus as of 2021 for myself are: (these will change as time goes on)
 * React
-* Microservices
+* Mobx
-* Typescript
+* .NET 5.0
 * Graphql

 ## ✔️ Development Experience ✔️